 It is recommended that Lac La Biche County continues to monitor the water quality of Beaver Lake on a regular basis.
-Continuous monitoring will help the County to determine how the lake management strategies and policies such as the Riparian Setback Matrix Model are impacting the lake water quality, and what the net effect is on human and environmental health.
+Continuous monitoring will help the County to determine how the lake management strategies and policies such as the Watershed Management Plan and Riparian Setback Matrix Model are impacting the lake water quality, and what the net effect on human and environmental health is.